rule

 Text 20-22

-Having him seated on the bed fetched He some items to honor His friend and wash his feet.
-The water took the Supreme Lord of All the Worlds on His head, o King.
+Having him seated on the bed He fetched some items to honor His friend and washed his feet.
+The Supreme Lord of All the Worlds took the water on His head, oh King.
 Then the Purifier anointed him with divinely fragrant sandalwood and aloe-wood [lignaloes or aguru] paste and kunkuma.
-Glad to worship His friend with aromatic incense and series of lamps, welcomed He him, offering bethel nut and a cow.
+He gladly honored His friend with aromatic incense and series of lamps, and offered him bethel nut and a cow.
+Next He spoke a word of welcome.

 Text 23

-Carefully fanning with a yak's tail the dirty and poorly dressed emaciated twice-born, whose veins could be seen, was the goddess [Rukminî] personally of service.
+The goddess [Rukminī] was personally of service by carefully fanning with a yak's tail the dirty and poorly dressed, emaciated twice-born soul, whose veins could be seen.

-Carefully fanning with a yak's tail the dirty and poorly dressed emaciated twice-born, whose veins could be seen, was the goddess [Rukminî] personally of service.
+Carefully fanning with a yak's tail the dirty and poorly dressed emaciated twice-born, whose veins could be seen, was the goddess [Rukminī] personally of service.
 (Vedabase)

 Text 24

-The people in the palace seeing Krishna spotless in His glory, fell in amazement about the intense love with which the one who was so repudiate [the avadhûta] was honored:
+The people in the palace thus seeing Krishna engaged in His spotless reputation, were amazed about the intense love with which the shabby soul [the avadhūta] was honored:

-The people in the palace seeing Krishna spotless in His glory, fell in amazement about the intense love with which he so repudiate [the avadûta] was honored: (Vedabase)
+The people in the palace seeing Krishna spotless in His glory, fell in amazement about the intense love with which the one who was so repudiate [the avadhūta] was honored: (Vedabase)

 Text 25-26

-'What pious deeds performed he, this unclean, condemned and lowly mendicant deprived of all prosperity in the world, to be served with reverence by the Spiritual Master of the Three Worlds who is the abode of S'rî.
-Sitting on her bed embraced He him as an older brother leaving aside the goddess!'
+'What pious deeds has he performed, this unkempt, condemned and lowly mendicant deprived of all prosperity in the world?
+How can he with reverence be served by the Spiritual Master of the Three Worlds who is the abode of S'rī?
+Leaving the goddess sitting on her bed He embraced him as an older brother!'

 Text 27